mattiasflodin/reckless/doc/performance.md

 Architectures](http://www.intel.com/content/www/us/en/intelligent-systems/embedded-systems-training/ia-32-ia-64-benchmark-code-execution-paper.html)”
 by Gabriele Paoloni.
 To avoid problems with unsynchronized time-stamp counters across CPU cores, each measured thread is forced to run on a specific CPU core by setting the thread affinity.

 I have applied a moving average filter to the performance charts because noise would otherwise make it difficult to compare the lines.
-The size of the moving average window varies depending on the scnario; I made it just large enough to make the chart comprehensible.
+The size of the moving average window varies depending on the scenario.
+I made it just large enough to make the chart comprehensible.

 For tests that only measure total execution time, `std::chrono::steady_clock` is used.